Cyberethics: Privacy history

-Over 100 years later, the internet and proliferation of private data through governments and ecommerce is an area which requires a new round of ethical debate involving a person's privacy.
+Over the past century, the advent of the internet and the rapid expansion of e-commerce have ushered in a new era of privacy concerns.
+Governments and organizations collect vast amounts of private data, raising questions about individual autonomy and control over personal information.
+With the rise of online transactions and digital footprints, individuals face increased risks of privacy breaches and identity theft.
+This modern landscape necessitates a renewed ethical debate surrounding privacy rights in the digital age.

 Privacy can be decomposed to the limitation of others' access to an individual with "three elements of secrecy, anonymity, and solitude."

 Anonymity refers to the individual's right to protection from undesired attention.
 Solitude refers to the lack of physical proximity of an individual to others.
 Secrecy refers to the protection of personalized information from being freely distributed.

+Moreover, digital security encompasses psychological and technical aspects, shaping users' perceptions of trust and safety in online interactions.
+Users' awareness of cybersecurity risks, alongside incident response protocols, authentication mechanisms, and encryption protocols, are pivotal in protecting digital environments.
+Despite advancements in defensive technologies, the cybersecurity landscape presents ongoing challenges, evident through a continuous influx of data breaches and cyber incidents reported across diverse sectors.
+This emphasizes the significance of comprehending user behavior and perceptions within the realm of cyberethics, as individuals navigate the intricacies of digital security in their online endeavors.

 Individuals surrender private information when conducting transactions and registering for services.
 Ethical business practice protects the privacy of their customers by securing information which may contribute to the loss of secrecy, anonymity, and solitude.
 Credit card information, social security numbers, phone numbers, mothers' maiden names, addresses and phone numbers freely collected and shared over the internet may lead to a loss of Privacy.

 Fraud and impersonation are some of the malicious activities that occur due to the direct or indirect abuse of private information.
 Identity theft is rising rapidly due to the availability of private information in the internet.
 For instance, seven million Americans fell victim to identity theft in 2002, and nearly 12 million Americans were victims of identity theft in 2011 making it the fastest growing crime in the United States.
+Moreover, with the widespread use of social media and online transactions, the chances of identity theft are increasing.
+It's essential for people and businesses to stay cautious and implement strong security measures to prevent identity theft and financial fraud.

 Public records search engines and databases are the main culprits contributing to the rise of cybercrime.

 Listed below are a few recommendations to restrict online databases from proliferating sensitive personnel information.